phetsims/phet-info/issue-info/github-issue-philosphy.md

 ### Assigners

-Assign the developer(s) responsible for the repo in which you are creating the repo.
+Assign the developer(s) responsible for the repo in which you are creating the issue.
 See [the responsible dev document](https://github.com/phetsims/phet-info/blob/master/sim-info/responsible_dev.json) for who to assign.